mmikowski/hi_score/README.md

 ## Towers of Babel
 If we want to create a single page web application these days there is no shortage of help.
 Developers are lured into using a starter project which we will call a **Tower of Babel**.
 Typically these projects include a not-yet-abandoned SPA framework (maybe React, Vue, Angular, Aurelia or Ext.js) along with a static CSS compiler (like SASS or LESS or Stylus or SCSS), a run-time CSS manager (like BootStrap), a JavaScript compiler (typically Babel with JSX and Typescript and ES5.2), a build system (like Brunch or Webpack or Parcel) so on and ad-nauseum.
 This requires a sophisticated management server orchestrate the numerous cross-dependencies and transpiles.
 There are a few guarantees beside the system will be *Magic*.

 Sorry Gandalf but we don't mean *Magic* in a good way.
 Sure, we'll be able to create that sample-TODO-application-designed-to-impress-the-CTO in record time because of the built-in-demo-on-rails.
 But once one moves away from the demo even a little bit, things tend to go south fast.
 The build path from source code to the rendered HTML + CSS + JavaScript (**HCJ**) is so complex that it's impossible for a human to trace.
 When it breaks - and it will - all that *Magic* becomes *Evil Curses*.
 That's because these **Tower of Babel** solutions have traded HTML + CSS + Javascript for a Mötley Crüe of transpiled languages that are often larger, more numerous, harder to learn, poorly documented, poorly integrated, and much easier to break.
-Problems that should be easy to solve - like adding an app to share an existing app's resources - can become impossible.
+Problems that should be easy to solve - like adding an app to share resources - can be effectively impossible.

 `hi_score` is designed to avoid the [Tower of Babel](#towers-of-babel), automate processes **around** the **HCJ**, and help the developers continuously improve their skills and understanding on the **core technologies** of web apps.
 We hope you like it.

 ---
 ## Prerequisites
 ### Linux, Ubuntu or Debian Based
-When using Ubuntu Linux 16.04+ or a derivative -- such a Linux Mint, Kubuntu, Xubuntu, Lubuntu, or similar -- simply ensure the following libraries are installed.
-One can simply run the attached commands one at a time to ensure all prerequisites are met.
+When using Ubuntu Linux 16.04+ or a derivative -- such a Linux Mint, Kubuntu, Xubuntu, Lubuntu, or similar -- ensure the following libraries are installed.
+Run the attached commands one at a time to ensure all prerequisites are met.

 ```
   # Install required libraries
   sudo apt install build-essential git \
     libfile-slurp-perl liblist-moreutils-perl \
-    net-tools \
-    openssh-server pandoc pandoc-citeproc \
+    net-tools openssh-server pandoc pandoc-citeproc \
-    unzip zip
+    unzip zip;

   # Install recommended libraries
   sudo apt install apt-file htop kdiff3 \